John C. Withey

 2023

-A teaching case study, "Can Birds ‘Keep Up’ with Earlier Springs?" co-authored with Casey Youngflesh was published in the NCCSTS Collection.
+A teaching case study, "Can Birds ‘Keep Up’ with Earlier Springs?"
+I co-authored with Casey Youngflesh was published in the NCCSTS Collection.
 The case study is based on research into phenological shifts due to climate change, with exploration of the results from Youngflesh et al. (2021).

 2022